 West Tampa is full of large, often historic buildings that are prime property for redevelopment.
 Mixed-use properties are a key part of redevelopment here.
 It is also logical that property would start going up in value here, since there is already redevelopment in South Tampa, downtown Tampa and the West Shore Business district.
 The long-term potential for West Tampa is good because it is cheaper than the areas being renovated now, and residents priced out of the newly revitalized areas will start to move into West Tampa.

-The total value of taxable property in the Tampa Bay area is expected to rise at near double digit values in 2018.
+The total value of taxable property in the Tampa Bay area is expected to rise at near double digit values by 2021.
 In unincorporated Hillsborough County, appreciation was about 10%.
 In Tampa, it was 10.4%, while St. Petersburg saw increases of 9.5%.
 In Pasco County, taxable values rose 8.5%.
 However, this is well below the 15% and 20% taxable rise in property values before the 2006-2007 housing collapse.

-Long Term Trends Are Promising
+8. Long Term Trends Are Promising

 Tampa has been leading the state in job growth.
 This is fueled by companies like Amgen and Johnson and Johnson relocating here.
 The growing medical technology hub is expected to attract educated, well-paid residents to the area.
 That will cause both rents and property values to rise, since there are no more large open parcels to develop and smaller lots are being snapped up for redevelopment.

 Forbes reported in March, 2018 that Tampa had a price to rent ratio of 18.
 A low price to rent ratio means the new resident should buy instead of rent, whereas a higher ratio is better for renters.
 A ratio that is increasing dramatically is a warning sign that the housing market is going to crash.
-This ratio means Tampa is nowhere near overpriced.
+This ratio means Tampa real estate investment is nowhere near overpriced.
 It is Naples with a ratio of 27 that investors should avoid.

-The Area Is Tax-Friendly
+9. The Area Is Tax-Friendly

 Regarding property taxes in Florida, though the state government does not collect any, local governments receive much of their funding through these taxes.
 These rates are assessed at the local level and can vary by county, and they are based on the value of the property.
 Property taxes in Florida are some of the highest in the country, although there are several exemptions to try to lighten the load on some Floridians.

-The Area Is Landlord Friendly
+10. The Area Is Landlord Friendly

 Florida is landlord friendly.
 For example, Florida doesn’t have rent control laws that can wipe out a property owner’s return on investment once passed.
 Florida doesn’t require a written lease, though you should have one.
 This certainly means there are few rules regarding what a landlord can and cannot do.
 Security deposits can be as high as you think they need to be.
 If the tenant intentionally damages the property, you can order them to leave in seven days.

-West Tampa potential
+- West Tampa potential

-Single family home appreciation / flipping
+- Single family home appreciation / flipping

-Tampa single family home appreciation
+- Tampa single family home appreciation

-Freddie Mac rates Tampa top multifamily market
+- Freddie Mac rates Tampa top multifamily market

-1st in affordable for first time home buyers
+- 1st in affordable for first time home buyers